thenu97/story_poem_generator/README.md

 ## Project Brief

 To create an app using:
-+ Software Development with Python
++ Back-end coding in Python
-+ CI/CD using Jenkins, Ansible pipeline (Seperate Cloud Services)
++ CI/CD using Jenkins, Ansible pipeline
 + Nginx as reverse proxy
-+ Managed MySQL database on the cloud
++ Data presisted by MySQL database
-+ Docker and Orchestration using Docker-Swarm, Split app into micro-services in the cloud with built in redundancies such as Load-Balancing behind Nginx.
-(One Manager node, One Worker Node in Swarm)
++ Using Docker Swarm to deploy application
-+ Use Ansible to set up all VM's (Installing Dependencies and applications) using Playbook
++ Use Ansible to set up all VM's (installing dependencies and applications) using playbook
 + Use Jenkins to set up multiple stages in the pipeline; Staging, Testing, Building and Deployment and implement a Git Webhook as a trigger
-+ Implement Cloud Fundamentals such as test driven development, Continuous Integration and deployment, and a SCRUM based methodology
++ Implement Cloud Fundamentals such as test driven development, Continuous Integration and deployment, and an Agile based methodology
-+ Micro-service oriented architecture composed of at least 4 services that work together and services 2,3,4 should be easily interchangeable using versioning on Dockerhub.
++ Micro-service oriented architecture composed of at least 4 services that work together and services 2,3,4 should be easily interchangeable using versioning on Docker Hub.

 ### Proposal

-I decided to create a Story & Poem Generator with a Microservice architecture.
-My application will have 4 services not including Jenkins, Managed MYSQL db, Nginx server, Ansible Server and Docker Swarm.
+I decided to create a Story & Poem Generator with a microservice architecture.
+My application will have 4 services that are monitored for changes via Jenkins-GitHub webhook, data presisted via SQL server, Nginx as a reverse proxy, Ansible as a powerful orchestration tool, and Docker.
 + Service 1 of my project is essentially the front-end where the stories and poems are displayed.
-+ Service 2 and 3 will be services that generate the random theme and character name.
++ Service 2 and 3 will be services that generate the random theme and character names.
 + Service 4 is the back-end that decides between whether the user gets a "story" or a "poem".
 + I will be using Ansible as a way to stage all my environments, prepare them to run my services and deploy the docker swarm.
 + I will use Jenkins to build a testing and deployment pipeline using Jenkinsfile that will be triggered using Git/Github webhook.
 + Nginx will be used as a Reverse Proxy to load balance all my services running on Docker Swarm.
-+ Have full CRUD functionality
++ Full CRUD functionality

 ### Wireframes